antonioerh/cs50x-projects/README.md

 ### Flask Programs
 1. Make sure you have Python 3 installed.

-2. Clone this repository and navigate into the project folder.
+2. Clone this repository and navigate to the project folder.

 3. Create and activate a virtual environment:
    ```bash